xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 The store administrator must check the section Email notifications (**Store setup** > **Email notifications**) and adjust the notifications specific to Multi-vendor.
 For more info, see {% link "Managing Multi-vendor email notifications" ref_7DW1NMak %}.

 ## Step 6: Get some sellers to join your marketplace as vendors
 Once the store has been configured to work as a multivendor marketplace, it is time to invite the sellers.
 The sellers will need vendor accounts.
-The store administrator can add new vendors via the Users section of the Admin area or have new sellers submit a vendor registration application via the "Become a seller" link on the storefront and then approve these applications in the Admin area.
-For instructions, see the article {% link "Managing vendors" ref_6OTbIwfd %}.
+The store administrator can {% link "add new vendors" ref_6OTbIwfd#adding-new-vendors-via-the-admin-area %} via the Users section of the Admin area or have new sellers submit a vendor registration application via the "Become a seller" link on the storefront and then {% link "approve their applications" ref_6OTbIwfd#approvingrejecting-vendor-applications %} in the Admin area.

 ## Step 7: Help vendors with the setup of their catalog
 The store administrator can view and manage any products in the store, including the products created by vendor users.